HL7/fhir-exchange-routing-ig/input/pages/specification.md.temp.md

 - added as an additional parameter if the request already contains a query string.
 For example, in a search:
   `GET http://fhir.intermediary.com/Patient?family:exact=Cook&given=jennifer&x-destination=12345`

-The intermediary bases routing on the value passed in the `x-destination` parameter, and then strips it from the URL string before forwarding the request to the destination system.
+The intermediary bases routing on the value passed in the `x-destination` parameter.

 *Response content URL rewriting.* In order to fulfill this guide's requirement that references to the destination's base service address match its public FHIR service base address, the intermediary rewrites full FHIR service URLs contained in FHIR resources returned by the destination (e.g., in an `.endpoint` or `Bundle.entry.fullURL` element) to match the URL + x-destination query string to which the originator submitted the request.